 These Gluten-Free Chocolate Quinoa Cupcakes feature dark, rich chocolate.
 They’re moist, they hold together perfectly, and they’re free of refined sugar!
-Make them for a birthday party or special dessert, topped with whipped chocolate coconut milk frosting.
+Perfect for a birthday or special dessert, topped with whipped chocolate coconut milk frosting.

 Chocolate Quinoa Cupcakes: let’s bring back an old favourite!
 Do you remember when Chocolate Quinoa Cake first appeared on the scene a few years ago?
 We all felt like we were making a healthier choice by adding quinoa to our cake batter.
 And now these even healthier chocolate quinoa cupcakes satisfy all my criteria for a cupcake: